 These criteria led me to consider a couple of California short lines including the Sierra Railroad and the Yosemite Valley Railroad.
 I finally settled on the Yosemite Valley Railroad primarily due to Hank Johnston's book on the line, Railroads to Yosemite Valley.
 It simply had more photos than the book on the Sierra RR.

-The small switchback layout I built finally had to be torn down when a second child was due to arrive.
-The layout was replaced by a "switching puzzle" layout built on a hollow-core door with removable legs which could be stored behind the bedroom door when not set up for operation.
+The small switchback layout I built was replaced by a "switching puzzle" layout built on a hollow-core door with removable legs so that the door could be stored behind the bedroom door when not set up for operation.
 A couple of years later, we moved to a rented house with a two-car garage and that switching puzzle became one of the main yards in a new, around-three-sides-of-the-garage layout generally based on the Yosemite Valley Railroad.
-One goal for this layout was to experiment with different construction techniques such as grid and L-girder benchwork, spline and plywood roadbed and even different scenery techniques.
+The primary goal for that layout was to experiment with different construction techniques such as grid and L-girder benchwork, spline and plywood roadbed and even different scenery techniques.
 But even more importantly, I needed to master everything from wiring and scenery to hand-laying track and building structures before starting on a larger layout.
 Eight years later, I felt that I had the experience needed to start a real layout based on the YV.

 In the years I worked on my "trial" layout, there was a growing interest in the magazines about multi-level layouts.
 But, as I recall, while there were published plans for multi-level layouts, there were few if any articles showing actual multi-deck layouts, either completed or even under construction.